amitkumarpatra2003/Weather/README.md

 # This is My Weather website
 <br>
-When any one Enter their City name It shows the Weather of their city
+When any one Enter their City name , It shows their Weather of their city !